Stylized cityscape with tall buildings and

 Details on the investment’s size, timing, and structure are not provided here, which limits how much can be inferred about urgency.
 Still, the direction is consistent with a market that is repricing “quality” around security track record, liquidity depth, and credible governance rather than token incentives.

-The column also argues DeFi borrowing against can offer stablecoin borrow rates that often fall below 5%, depending on pair and utilization dynamics.
+The column also argues DeFi borrowing against collateral can offer stablecoin borrow rates that often fall below 5%, depending on asset pair and utilization dynamics.
 The mechanics are explicit: predefined collateral ratios and automatic liquidation thresholds replace discretionary lender behavior.
 That pushes the core risk back onto liquidation management, not counterparty discretion.

 The first threshold is whether DeFi TVL stabilizes around the ~$100 billion level referenced for early February, or continues to trend lower versus a rebound toward the ~$167 billion October 2025 peak.
 Stabilization would argue for consolidation.
 Continued bleed keeps pressure on marginal protocols and incentive-driven liquidity.